 III.
 Work, don't borrow!

-I know that students these days feel like they have plenty of and money, and that college is a time to have fun, not a time to work hard, learn, and live frugally.
+I know that students these days feel like they have plenty of time and money, and that college is a time to have fun, not a time to work hard, learn, and live frugally.
 And that is exactly the problem.
 In my day, one attended college to learn something and get a useful degree, and to do that as quickly and cheaply as possible.
 That meant getting a degree in four years if possible, and for most of us it meant sharing a small studio apartment, walking or biking to school, driving an old beater of a car, and always cooking some ultra-cheap, simple fare at home for the duration; perhaps we saw a cheap movie once in a while, but there were certainly no 500 channels, no cell phones, and no computer games on which to waste one's time.
-While to some it might seem cruel and old fashioned to expect students to work and not play, I would say several things on that.
-First, if you are truly college material in both character and intellect, you'll have more than enough time to both study and in addition work 20 hours per week during school (and full-time during holidays and summers); and, if one lives frugally as I've suggested, that earned money would go a very long way towards paying tuition and living expenses on a pay-as-you-go basis, even in this hyper-inflated college-cost environment (more on that below).
-Also very important, working in one's field while still a student - as one can do once they have a few specialized classes under their belt - has the benefits of not just producing immediate income, but of giving one increasingly responsible, pertinent experiences and allowing some important professional networking to begin.
+While to some it might seem cruel and old fashioned to expect students to live cheaply and work (and not play), I would say several things on that.
+First, if you are truly college material in both character and intellect, you would have more than enough time to both study and in addition work 20 hours per week during school (and full-time during holidays and summers); and, if one lives frugally as I've suggested, that earned money would go a very long way towards paying tuition and living expenses on a pay-as-you-go basis, even in this hyper-inflated college-cost environment (more on that below).
+Also very important, working in your field while still a student - as one can do once they have a few specialized classes under their belt - has the benefits of not just producing immediate income, but of giving one increasingly responsible, pertinent experiences and allowing some important professional networking to begin.
 Beyond that, work does indeed build character and teach one the hard-earned value of money, extremely important lessons typically not learned prior to college these days.
-Indeed, just living modestly instead of lavishly during school - i.e. postponing the rewards of a degree until one actually gets a degree - will go a very long way towards allowing one to graduate debt-free.
+Indeed, just living modestly instead of lavishly during school - i.e. postponing the rewards of a degree until after one actually gets a degree - will go a very long way towards allowing one to graduate debt-free.
 And, being debt-free when you enter the job market is a terrific advantage.
 Every day you earn money, you will be saving for a house and retirement rather than making a monthly payment to a bank or the government; or you might use that money to start your own business (which can bring both much money and other very desirable things in life).
 Bite the bullet - work and live as cheaply as possible - and do this!

 IV.
 Be pro-active against the system that is ripping you off!